SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/forecasting.md

 ![Example of My forecast tile -screenshot][img1]

 The different **Big number** tiles will give you an overview of your pipeline with actual sales numbers and sales values.
-So, you’ll always know the exact value of what you’re working on.
+So, you will always know the exact value of what you are working on.

 ![Example of Big number tile -screenshot][img2]